mirza-sync/nitflix/README.md

     - ☝️ I was mind-blown.
 Didn't know TS can do this!
 (But in the end I still created the `Movie` type myself because exporting the `TrendingAllResponse` to other components that have nothing to do with `TrendingAllResponse` sounds like a code smell.
 E.g: What if the response from TopRatedMoviesResponse is sligthly different?
 Then I need to create a union type to add-on the new fields).

   - > But there's one thing that's bugging me: Should I add the codegen to my .gitignore?

+  - I just realized that `hey-api/openapi-ts` is client component.
+No wonder my `@hey-api/client-axios` doesn't work when I instantiate it in my root layout (since the layout only runs on server by default).
+So I just put it in `ReactQueryProvider` since it's already have `use client` on top and I'm too lazy to create another wrapper.